annafarestrand/informatikk_prosjektarbeid/gr2343/readme.md

 2. In Eclipse Che go to Endpoints->Public and copy the link for 6080-tcp-desktop-ui and open the link in a new tab.
 3. Change directory by running 'cd gr2343'
 4. Install modules by running 'mvn clean install -DskipTests'
+5. Run the server in another terminal by 'cd springboot/restserver/' and then run 'mvn spring-bot:run'.
+The server must run for the app and test to function.
-5. Run tests by running 'mvn test'
+6. Run tests by running 'mvn test'
-6. Run spotbugs and checkstyle by running 'mvn verify -DskipTests'
+7. Run spotbugs and checkstyle by running 'mvn verify -DskipTests'
-7. Run project by running 'mvn javafx:run -f ./fxui/pom.xml'
+8. Run project by running 'mvn javafx:run -f ./fxui/pom.xml'
-8. Use the shippable product by running ‘mvn javafx:jlink -f ./fxui/pom.xml’ and then ‘mvn jpackage:jpackage -f ./fxui/pom.xml’.
+9. Use the shippable product by running ‘mvn javafx:jlink -f ./fxui/pom.xml’ and then ‘mvn jpackage:jpackage -f ./fxui/pom.xml’.

 ## Structure and Maven build

-The project is made with JavaFX, and data is stored and read from JSON-objects.
+The project is made with JavaFX, and data is stored and read from JSON-objects that is read from springboot server.

 The maven build requires Maven version 3.8.1, Java version 17, JavaFX version 20 and Jackson version 2.13.4.